ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

 If an agency collects disaggregate, stop-level ridership data, board_alight.txt may be used to record ridership boarding counts and additional supplementary data.
 If only more aggregate ridership data is collected, the agency should use ridership.txt to record ridership counts.
 It should be noted that unique combinations of stop_id and trip_id will not uniquely define a specific instance in time of arrival and boardings at a stop.
 Boardings and other counts will be aggregated across dates active as defined by a trip’s service_id.
-By including an optional timestamp an agency can disaggregate counts to specifics instances of stop arrivals and boardings, and provide a calculated current load.
+By including an optional timestamp, an agency can disaggregate counts to specifics instances of stop arrivals and boardings, and provide a calculated current load.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |